 Once the visitor has already shown his or her interest in your product, it’s a good idea to give them a little reminder for making the right purchase decision.

-Before picking retargeting vs remarketing, you must remember that the end goal of these both concepts is the same – re-engaging and nurturing audiences who are already interested in your brand or product.
+Before picking retargeting vs remarketing, you must remember that the end goal of both concepts is the same – re-engaging and nurturing audiences who are already interested in your brand or product.

 The only difference between both concepts is the marketing strategies they adapt to re-engage audiences.
-Talking about retargeting, it makes use of ads to reach people who have visited your website or social media profile and took actions.
+Talking about retargeting, it makes use of ads to reach people who have visited your website or social media profile and took action.
 While remarketing is all about using emails to reach your past or present customers.

 As remarketing concentrates on email campaigns, this concept is best when you’re using emails for sending your message.
 While retargeting ads have a certain limit when it comes to the amount of content.
 With this, remarketing is a better option when you’re not only trying to send a reminder to your prospects but also intending to add an additional promotion to the offer or cross-sell.